Could too many protein supplements or steak dinners be a hidden cause of your fatigue?

-It turns out that when you combine a decrease in dietary carbohydrates (like most diets advocate) and increase protein to the above levels, gluconeogenesis is probable.
-If your blood sugar was imbalanced before, your new high protein diet is not going to help the situation.
-This is how protein causes fatigue.
+When you combine a decrease in dietary carbohydrates – like most diets advocate – and increase protein to extreme levels, gluconeogenesis is probable.
+If your blood sugar was imbalanced when you were eating more carbohydrates, your new high protein diet might not help the situation.

-A healthy protein intake that helps balance blood sugar would look like 0.6-1g of protein per pound of lean body mass.
-Going back to the 150lb female example, let’s say she has twenty percent body fat.
-This lady then has a lean body mass of 120 lbs.
+A healthy protein intake that helps to balance your blood sugar is 0.6-1g of protein per pound of lean body mass.
+Going back to the 150lb female example, let’s say she has twenty percent body fat, meaning she has a lean body mass of 120lbs.
 Therefore, her protein intake should be somewhere between 72 and 120 grams of protein each day.

 If you decrease protein, where do you get calories from?

-If you decrease both your protein and carbohydrate intake, you’re still going to need to get adequate calories each day.
-This is filled in with healthy dietary fats.
+If you decrease both your protein and carbohydrate intake, you’re still going to need to get adequate calories each day. in order to do this, I recommend you use healthy fats.
 Fats will bring stabilization to your blood sugar.
 And because of this, they are likely one of the best foods to help you overcome fatigue.

 Did you know: one gram of protein or carbohydrates is about four calories.
 One gram of fat is nine calories.

-Carbohydrates begin getting digested in the mouth.
-Proteins start being digested in the stomach.
-Fats have to wait all the way to the small intestine before they can begin getting digested.
+Carbohydrates begin getting digested in your mouth.
+Proteins start being digested in your stomach.
+Fats have to wait all the way to your small intestine before they can begin getting digested.
 Once in your small intestine, fat digestion begins after your gallbladder excretes something called bile salts.
-Bile salts (and enzymes from the pancreas) break long fat chains down into smaller molecules called free fatty acids.
+Bile salts – and enzymes from your pancreas – break long fat chains down into smaller molecules called free fatty acids.

-If you start feeling fatigued, your body needs to increase its energy through the food it eats.
-If you start lowering your protein and carbohydrate intake, your body will be forced into using fats for energy.
+If you start lowering both your protein and carbohydrate intake, your body will be forced into using fats for energy.
 To do this, your body has to break the free fatty acids down further into smaller molecules.
-These small molecules are then used by the cells in your body to create ATP or energy.
+These small molecules are then used by the cells in your body to create energy.

-Did you notice how much work it is for your body to break down a fat and turn it into a useful form of energy?
+Did you notice how much more work it is for your body to break down fat and turn it into a useful form of energy?